Academic Freedom Policy

 of a controversial issue as practical within their classroom teaching, assigned readings or instructional

-mid-semester.
-At the end of each semester, all students are issued final grades and these grades become
+In the Fall and Spring terms, students who are not progressing satisfactorily receive a mid-term notice of a "U" (unsatisfactory) grade.
+At the end of each term, all students are issued final grades and these grades become

 part of the student's transcript.
 Each letter grade is equivalent to a specific number of points, as